signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 - Value tuples are like record struct with no default values expressed (no `[DefaultValue]` attribute): we must be able find an initial value for all non nullable fields of the tuple .

-#### Writable & Read only properties: the "Abstract Read Only Properties"
+#### Writable vs. Read only properties: the "Abstract Read Only Properties"
 A read only property can appear on one or more IPoco interface of a family and also exists in a writable form on other interfaces.
 When this happens, the "writable wins": the Poco's property is actually writable.
 The read only definitions become "hidden" by the writable ones